cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 Under the hood Cypress:

-- Queries for the element: `.mobile-nav`
+- Gets the element `.mobile-nav`
-  - **...and waits up to 10 seconds for it to exist in the DOM**
-  - **...and waits up to 10 seconds for it to be visible**
-  - **...and waits up to 10 seconds for it to contain the text: 'Home'**
+  ✨**and waits up to 10 seconds for it to exist in the DOM**✨ ✨**and waits up to 10 seconds for it to be visible**✨ ✨**and waits up to 10 seconds for it to contain the text: 'Home'**✨

-Notice that this timeout has flowed down to all assertions and Cypress will now wait **up to 10 seconds total** for all of them to pass.
+Notice that this timeout has flowed down to all assertions and Cypress will now wait *up to 10 seconds total* for all of them to pass.

 ## Default Values

-Cypress offers several different timeout values based on different types of commands.
+Cypress offers several different timeout values based on the type of command.

-We've optimized their timeouts based on how long we expect certain actions to take.
+We've set their default timeout durations based on how long we expect certain actions to take.

 For instance:
 - {% url `cy.visit()` visit %} loads a remote page and does not resolve *until all of the external resources complete their loading phase*.
-This may take awhile and its why its timeout is set to `60000ms`.
+This may take awhile, so it's default timeout is set to `60000ms`.
 - {% url `cy.exec()` exec %} runs a system command such as *seeding a database*.
-We expect this to potentially take a long time, and its timeout is set to `60000ms`.
+We expect this to potentially take a long time, and it's default timeout is set to `60000ms`.
-- {% url `cy.wait()` wait %} actually uses **two** different timeouts.
-When waiting for a {% url 'routing alias' aliases-and-references#Aliasing-Routes %} we wait first for a matching request `5000ms`, and then additionally for the server's response `30000ms`.
-These are different because their context is different.
+- {% url `cy.wait()` wait %} actually uses 2 different timeouts.
+When waiting for a {% url 'routing alias' aliases-and-references#Aliasing-Routes %}, we wait for a matching request for `5000ms`, and then additionally for the server's response for `30000ms`.
 We expect your application to make a matching request quickly, but we expect the server's response to potentially take much longer.

-That leaves most other commands including all DOM based commands to time out after only **4000ms**.
+That leaves most other commands including all DOM based commands to time out by default after 4000ms.

-{% note info Why only 4 seconds?
-That sounds low! %}
+**Why only 4 seconds?
+That sounds low!**

-Many of our users who have used other testing frameworks often remark at how low this value is.
-In fact we regularly see our own users increasing it sometimes up to 25x!
+If you've used other testing frameworks, you might wonder why this value is so low.
+In fact we regularly see our some users initially increasing it sometimes up to 25x!

-**So why is it so low?**

-We are subtly trying to communicate to you how to properly test your application.

 You shouldn't need to wait for your application to render DOM elements for more than 4 seconds!

 Let's look at why you're likely wanting to increase this, and some best practices.

-The most common scenario is that DOM elements render **after** a series of network requests.
+The most common scenario is that DOM elements render *after* a series of network requests.
 The network requests themselves must go over the internet, leaving them susceptible to be potentially slow.

 One of the typical anti-patterns we see is not properly

-One of the typical hurdles you will need to overcome is **slow tests**.
+One of the typical hurdles you will need to overcome is *slow tests*.

-{% endnote %}